 Jones et al, 1976

-Civco (1979) assessed the natural, rural and urban landscapes of Connecticut by asking respondents to rate the 32 landscape features contained in landscape photographs, features such as lakes, various types of trees, hills, shore-lines, wetlands, roads, fences, houses.
+Civco (1979) assessed the natural, rural and urban landscapes of eastern Connecticut by asking respondents to rate the 32 landscape features contained in landscape photographs, features such as lakes, various types of trees, hills, shore-lines, wetlands, roads, fences, houses.
 Figure 9 indicates that the natural landscape elements were rated among the highest while the artificial elements were rated low.

 Civco, 1979 Figure 9 Ratings of Landscape Features